-Substantial Equivalency Dues and Fees
+Substantial Equivalency Fees

 It is NASAD policy that the “substantially equivalent” review process will be self-sustaining financially from fees charged to the requesting institution; no NASAD funds will be used to support this operation.
 The fee schedule for international visits is subject to changes reflected in economic conditions.
 The fee schedule also covers annual expenses related to the maintenance and upkeep of the administrative process that supports “substantially equivalent” programs.

 To comply with U.S. Internal Revenue Service laws, all payments shall be made to NASAD in US currency which will, in turn, be used to reimburse on-site reviewers for travel expenses and pay honoraria.
 NASAD will issue IRS Form 1099 to all reviewers receiving honoraria as appropriate.

 The following fees and expenses normally will apply to all international visits and are the responsibility of the host institution: